 What is natural gas odorization?
 Why do we odorize?
 What is the difference between an odorant, an odorizer, and odorization?

-The Problem – Natural Gas is Odorless
+The Problem: Natural Gas is Odorless

-The tragedy became the impetus to odorize natural gas in Texas as well as other states.
+The New London School explosion became the impetus to odorize natural gas in Texas as well as other states.
 Today, it is federally mandated that any combustible gas in a distribution pipeline must contain an odorant so that if the gas is present at 1/5 of the lower explosive limit it would be detected by a person with a “normal sense of smell.”
 The regulations also require that beginning in 1977 transmission lines in Class 3 and Class 4 locations must also contain the same level of odorant.
 Of course, there are some exceptions to this regulation and they are in the regulations at 49 CFR 192.625.

-Odorization is the first line of defense against odorless and combustible gases.
+What most do not realize is that odorization is the first line of defense against odorless and combustible gases.

 The odorant is the chemical injected into the gas to deliver the rotten-egg odor.
 Over many years a class of organosulfur compounds known as mercaptans, as well as some non-sulfur compounds, became the standard chemicals to odorize natural gas.

 What is natural gas odorization?
 The first line of defense against a naturally combustible and odorless gas.
 The smell causes people to react in a gas leak so that they get to a safe place and call 911.

 Natural gas odorization is the process of injecting an odorant into a gas stream by an odorizer or odorant injection equipment.
 The purpose, of course, is to make the gas smell so that it can be detected, because, in its natural state, natural gas is odorless.